microsoft/ALAppExtensions/Modules/System/SharePoint/README.md

 Provides functions to interact with SharePoint REST API

 Use this module to do the following:
-> Navigate Lists and Folders
+> Navigate Lists and Folders.

-> Upload and Download files
+> Upload and Download files.

-> Create folders and list items
+> Create folders and list items.

 # Authorization